TeppoJouttenus/fabric/modules/mobile-auth.md

 <!-- @task, "text" : "Try adding a Fabric single sign-on kit to your app." -->

 If you prefer to just read the slides without the video, below are the presenter notes.
-They are labeled with the slide numbers to help you track the slides.

 **Slide 2:**
 Let’s get started.
 Many of you know that authentication can be one of the most challenging parts of building a mobile app.
 Everything from making login easy, to verifying emails and phone numbers, to session systems and key rotation can be tricky.